oracle-livelabs/em-omc/enterprise-manager/emcc/em-dblm-update-compliance/em-dblm-update-compliance.md

 2. Navigate to Tile 3 - ***Target Patch Compliance*** in the Fleet Maintenance Hub.
 ![](images/tile3.png "tile3")

+In tile 3, we see that the sales CDB is associated with goldimage ***19cDB-Linux-x64-APPS***.
+Under Target Compliance columns, we see that the CDB is drifted and needs to be patched.
+In this lab, we will perform a PDB level patching.

-Click on the kebab menu under Actions for the sales CDB, and select "Update Pluggable Database".
+Click on the menu under Actions for the sales CDB, and select "Update Pluggable Database".
 This will launch the operator UI of Fleet Maintenance.

 3. We are now at the operator UI screen, with pre-selected values for Gold Image, Target Type and Operation.
 ![](images/patching-ui1.png "patching-ui1")